Does your child beg to help out in the kitchen? Most toddlers are enthusiastic helpers if we can find a way for them to safely be involved.

 If you’re wondering how to teach your child to use a knife, we’ve put together a guide to walk you through teaching this skill.
 All it takes are three easy steps:

-In a pinch, a butter knife is fine to start out.
-However, a quality Montessori knife or toddler knife can make the process so much more pleasant (and less stressful!)
 The best knife for a toddler will be made out of a safe material that can’t cut the skin, such as wood.
 In addition, a good toddler knife will offer the child a grip that keeps the child’s fingers far away from the cutting action.

 Our Mini Cutter Toddler Wooden Knife is a great Montessori knife to start out with.
 With this knife, your child will be able to safely and effectively cut bananas, strawberries, cucumbers, cheese, tortillas, bread, and more!
 Plus, the knife can also be used to play with playdough.
 Simply wash it after use.